HR Kemp author profiles are on Amazon and Goodreads. Click on the icon to open the profiles.

 My writing process

 Deadly Secrets is my debut novel.
 I’m a slow writer and this novel took many years to write (and rewrite).
-The corporate and political world inspired me with ‘what if’ questions which generated plot ideas.
-I started writing and at the same time, learning about the craft of novel-writing, plot and character development.
+The corporate and political world inspire ‘what if’ questions that generate my plot ideas.
+As I wrote, I learned about the craft of novel-writing, plot, and character development.
 Creative writing is very different from the business writing I'd done for most of my working life.
-It's been fun and challenging, so much so that I’m currently editing the first draft of a second political conspiracy thriller/mystery and the beginning of a third novel sits in the bottom drawer awaiting my attention.
+It's been fun and challenging.

-My novel is plot-driven but also has a strong focus on the central characters.
-I like the idea of heroines and heroes who are ordinary people being stretched by extraordinary issues.
-My main characters are not government agents, spies or professional advocates nor are they gun-toting police officers.
+My novels are plot-driven but also have strong characters.
+Both have heroines who are ordinary people (everyday women) being stretched by extraordinary issues.
+My main characters are not government agents, spies, or professional advocates nor are they gun-toting police officers.
 They’re everyday people, in ordinary jobs, who become embroiled in a powerful conspiracy and lives hang in the balance.
 They are forced to choose between their own safety and standing up for what is right.